B2B meaning explained: definition, examples, and how it works

 B2B partnerships let you focus on your core strengths while outsourcing other functions to specialists.
 This creates efficiency and cost savings across how you operate.

 Common examples include a manufacturer buying raw materials from a supplier, or a retailer purchasing inventory from a wholesaler.
+In each case, both parties benefit from the exchange.

 How the B2B model works